 Effective use of support

-Since Touadéra’s government has increased cooperation with Russia and called upon the support of the Wagner Group, relations with traditional partners, above all France, have significantly deteriorated.
-France cut its budgetary aid in June 2021, accusing Russia of creating anti-French propaganda and the CAR government of promoting it.
-Diplomatic tensions further escalated in November 2022, when Bangui denied the French ambassador the privileged position French diplomats had enjoyed to date as deans of the diplomatic corps, under the so-called principle of décanat.
-The close ties with Russia have also overshadowed the relations between Bangui and the IMF and World Bank, as well as with the European Commission.
+Following the cooperation with Russia by the Touadéra government and its call for support from the Wagner Group, relations with traditional partners – above all France – significantly deteriorated.
+In 2021, France cut its budgetary aid, accusing Russia of feeding anti-French propaganda and the CAR government of promoting it.
+Diplomatic tensions further escalated in November 2022 when Bangui denied the French ambassador the privileged position French diplomats had previously enjoyed as deans of the diplomatic corps, under the so-called principle of décanat.
+The close ties with Russia have also overshadowed relations between Bangui and the IMF and World Bank, as well as with the European Commission.

-On paper, the CAR has ratified or concluded 186 different international conventions, charters and treaties, including the various Geneva conventions, U.N.
-Framework Convention on Climate Change, ILO core labor standards, various arms control treaties and transparency initiatives in the natural resource sector.
+On paper, the CAR has ratified or concluded 186 different international conventions, charters and treaties, including the various Geneva conventions, the U.N.
+Framework Convention on Climate Change, core ILO labor standards, various arms control treaties and transparency initiatives in the natural resource sector.
 However, as with its own laws, enforcement is extremely challenging.
-Ratification of the conventions often serves more as a way to leverage international funds for compliance than proof of a fundament belief in a convention’s goals.
+One example is child labor.
+Although the CAR has ratified all key international conventions concerning child labor, according to UNICEF, about 30% of children between the ages of five and 17 today work instead of going to school.
+The true figures are likely even higher, as many children are at least temporarily engaged in agriculture.
+International donors try to help by rebuilding schools, training teachers and assisting with the registration of births.
+However, the contribution of the state remains insufficient, especially regarding the lack of funds for conducting regular labor inspections.
+Ratification of international conventions often serves more as a way of leveraging international funds for compliance than as proof of a fundamental belief in a convention’s goals.
 Given the cyclical nature of conflicts in the CAR, each new administration initially presents itself as credible as a means of achieving power.
-However, in the eyes of the Western international community, the new direction in Touadéra’s international politics challenges the CAR’s credibility.

 Credibility